yinwang0/pysonar2/README.md

 You should find some interactive HTML files inside the _html_ directory generated after this process.

-Note: at current stage, for generating the HTML, you may need a lot of memory (4GB for Python 2.5 standard lib).
+Note: PySonar2 doesn't need much memory to do analysis (1GB is probably enough), but for generating the HTML files, you may need a lot of memory (~4GB for Python 2.5 standard lib).
+This is due to the highlighting I added without using more sophisticated ways of doing it.
 The situation may change soon.